kg-construct/rml-jc/spec/spec_join_addfields/README.md

 - save as snapshot to function.html [using the respec functionality](https://respec.org/docs/#using-browser)
 - run `node publish.js` to get the index.html + archived version in the `dist` folder

-The `dist` folder contents should mimic the contents on `https://w3id.org/kg-construct/rml-target-source`

 ## License

 RML-JC (c) by W3C Community Group on Knowledge Graph Construction